 Apart from crib fishing, the angler recommends searching for winter crappies along with the 15- to 20-foot breaklines.
 “They’ll be a bit deeper now, and you’ll have to drill holes until you find them, but once you do, tie on a Mud Bug Jig and tip it with a red spike (aka maggot or Eurolarvae) and jig right over the top of them.“

 For walleyes, the angler suggests fishing 15- to 20-foot contours off the flat on Lake Marie.
 “All along those breaklines can be very good,” he says.
 “Go with a Buck-Shot® Rattle Spoon in just about any pattern and tip it with a minnow head.

-Even bluegills, however, can get finicky at time.
-If that happens, try a small tungsten jig, like a Mitee Mouse, tipped with the back half of a Bro’s Bloodworm, or something similarly tiny.
+Even bluegills, however, can get finicky at times.
+If that happens, try a small tungsten jig, like a Gill-Getter Jig, tipped with the back half of a Bro’s Bloodworm, or something similarly tiny.
 Use a very subtle—but steady—shaking action to turn lookers into biters.

 Lake maps courtesy of Navionics.
 For more information, visit: Navionics.com

 Surface Area: 7,100 acres

 Shoreline: 488 miles

 Species Present: Walleyes, Muskellunge, Northern Pike, Smallmouth Bass, Largemouth Bass, Yellow Perch, Black Crappies, White Crappies, Bluegills, Channel Catfish, Flathead Catfish.